Reflecting Upon Irreducible Mind

 points of view, and their strengths and weaknesses.
 This is precisely

-survival researchers too) and of physicists supporting "spiritualism" (Henry
+(and survival researchers too) and of physicists supporting "spiritualism"

-Stapp) or supporting "materialism" (Victor Stenger).
-And that is precisely
+(Henry Stapp) or supporting "materialism" (Victor Stenger).
+And that is

-what I almost never see in the exposition of the pseudoskeptics (CSICOP
+precisely what I almost never see in the exposition of the pseudoskeptics

 I wouldn't say that Stapp support spiritualism; Stapp